edgeworx/docs/content/en/docs/cloud/apps/docker-to-darcy.md

 weight: 500
 ---

-There are several possible [**docker run**](https://docs.docker.com/engine/reference/commandline/run/) **** command line options that can be used when spinning up a Docker container.
+There are several possible /images/docker run](https://docs.docker.com/engine/reference/commandline/run/) **** command line options that can be used when spinning up a Docker container.
 The following docker run commands can be directly mapped from a `docker run` command to a Darcy Cloud YAML configuration file:

 1. Volumes
 2. Environment Variables